ymeine/editor-frontend-eclipse/src/com/ariatemplates/tools/ide/modes/athtml/highlighting/readme.md

 __The above is part of the common practices but we don't stick to it as is__, please read the following remarks.

-Why do we use a tree for the syntax?
+- Why do we use a tree for the syntax?

     Because we have a progressive hence hierarchical level of details of how a source code is structured.
 Therefore children of a given node will tell with more detail how the node is structured.

-Usually, only the tokens and the AST are used, the ASG being more marginal and maybe too specific although close to the AST.
+- Usually, only the tokens and the AST are used, the ASG being more marginal and maybe too specific although close to the AST.

-Then, tokens don't really represent the source code, they are just a better way to represent the text making the source code.
+- Then, tokens don't really represent the source code, they are just a better way to represent the text making the source code.

     They will represent things that can be essential to build the actual model of the code (the AST), such as white spaces, but that can also be dropped because considered irrelevant.

 ### Our model of a source code

-Our ideal model don't bother with intermediate representation or anything.
-It tends to be exhaustive and flexible.
+__Our ideal model don't bother with intermediate representation or anything.
+It tends to be exhaustive and flexible.__

 It is based on the AST principle, but addressing the following concerns:

 - usual AST are closer to the representation of a program rather than the one of the source code.
-A source code can be represented as a text, so our representation should not drop any of its information, such as white spaces and so on (see a source code as being a [serialized](https://en.wikipedia.org/wiki/Serialization) form of a program).
+A source code can be represented as a text, so our representation should __not drop any__ of its __information__, such as white spaces and so on (think about a source code as being a [serialized](https://en.wikipedia.org/wiki/Serialization) form of a program).
 - an AST, as its name stands, is a _tree_.
 The structure is indeed hierarchical and does not require linking foreign nodes.
-However, we can add some convenient links, such as `parent` and so on, which turn it into a _graph_.
+However, we can add some convenient links, such as `parent` and so on, which turn it into a ___graph___.

-Otherwise, this is as an AST:
+Otherwise, this is like an AST:

 - a __node describes what a portion of source code represents__
 - its __children represent more specific portions__ of this whole portion